Jxsou-s-Lighting/discord-bot/README.md

-## Any attempt to use this code without explicit permission is prohibited.
+dont use the code lol